jaijain96/k8s_experiments/notes/kubernetes_components.md

 server, in addition to the other DNS server(s) in your environment, which serves DNS records for Kubernetes services. `Container`s started by Kubernetes automatically include this DNS server in their DNS searches.

-**Doubt here: How is the `Cluster DNS` implemented?
-Is it also running as a `Container` in a `Pod`?
-Are these deployed on various `Node`s in the cluster?**
+<mark>DOUBT: How is the `Cluster DNS` implemented?
+Is it also running as a
+`Container` in a `Pod`?
+Are these deployed on various `Node`s in the cluster?</mark>

+The above statement about addons probably throws some light on this:

+> Addons use Kubernetes resources (`DaemonSet`, `Deployment`, etc.) to
+> implement cluster features.

+Like other addons, `Cluster DNS` might not be implemented as a `Container` or a `Process`, it might just be a logical entity in code that uses other Kubernetes resources to provide DNS related features.

 ### Web UI (Dashboard)

 Dashboard is a web-based UI that allows users to manage and troubleshoot applications running in the cluster, as well as the cluster itself.

-### `Container` Resource Monitoring
+### `Container` Resource Monitoring (CRM)

-`Container` Resource Monitoring records generic time-series metrics about `Container`s in a central database, and provides a UI for browsing that data.
+`Container` Resource Monitoring records generic time-series metrics about `Container`s in a central database, and provides a UI for browsing that data.<br>
+<mark>DOUBT: Is that central database etcd?</mark>

 ### Cluster-level Logging

-A cluster-level logging mechanism is responsible for saving `Container` logs to a central log store with search/browsing interface.
+A cluster-level logging mechanism is responsible for saving `Container` logs to a central log store with search/browsing interface.<br>
+<mark>DOUBT: Again, is that central log store etcd?</mark>

 ### Network Plugins